SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 ## Creating custom JSON

-Creating custom view formatting JSON from scratch is simple if you understand the schema.
-The Monaco Editor is integrated in the formatting pane with pre-filled JSON schema reference to assist you to create your own view formatting.
-You have validation and autocomplete to create your JSON.
-You can start adding your JSON after the first line that defines the schema location.
+Creating custom view formatting JSON from scratch is simple if user understands the schema, Monaco Editor is integrated in the formatting pane with pre-filled JSON schema reference to assist in creation of view formatting, Monaco editor has validation and autocomplete to help in crafting right JSON.
+User can start adding JSON after the first line that defines the schema location.

 > [!TIP]
-> At any point, select **Ctrl**+**Space** to see suggestions for properties and values.
+> At any point, select **Ctrl**+**Space** for property/value suggestions.

 > [!TIP]
 > You can start from a HTML using [**formatter helper tool**](https://pnp.github.io/sp-dev-list-formatting/tools/), which can convert HTML and CSS into formatter JSON with inline styles.